Skip to content

 recall(query: string): string

 Retrieve relevant facts from the knowledge graph as a formatted string.
-Combines structured lookup, embedding similarity, and LLM-powered retrieval; returns up to 10 entities ranked by match quality.
+Combines structured lookup, embedding similarity, and LLM-powered retrieval.
+Returns up to 10 entities ranked by match quality.

 Returns an empty string if memory is not configured or nothing matches.